yoonalimsuwan/REAL-FOLD-ONE/README.md

   refinement accessible to researchers everywhere, regardless of their hardware supply chain.

-In a world of shifting semiconductor alliances, REAL FOLD ONE represents a **new generation of biomolecular software**—one that refuses to be locked into a single vendor’s ecosystem.
+In a world of shifting semiconductor alliances, REAL FOLD ONE represents a **new generation of biomolecular software** — one that refuses to be locked into a single vendor’s ecosystem.

 ---